Our seminars and customized trainings are now available in a live interactive online format.

 - Build a classroom environment that encourages problem solving between students

 - Develop specific strategies that will teach your students to respond more appropriately

 A Message From Your Seminar Leader

-I hope you will join me so that we can work together to build new strategies and help your students develop the skills and behaviors that we all know they will need to be successful inside and outside your classroom.
+I hope you will join me so that we can work together to build new strategies and help your students develop the skills and behaviors that you and I know they will need to be successful inside and outside your classroom.
 I promise you will leave with a toolkit of strategies that really work, along with a renewed energy to do the valuable work of teaching young children!